coopernurse/node-pool/README.md

                          is OK to use, or false if the object is invalid.
 Invalid objects will be destroyed.
                          This function is called in acquire() before returning a resource from the pool.
                          Optional.
 Default function always returns true.
-         validateAsync : true/false - Indicates whether the validate function is asynchronous.
-Default is false.
-                   log : true/false or function -
+         validateAsync : Asynchronous validate function.
+Receives a callback function as its second argument, which should be called with a single boolean argument being true if the item is still valid and false if it should be removed from the pool.
+Called before item is acquired from pool.
+Default is undefined.
+Only one of validate/validateAsync may be specified log : true/false or function -
                            If a log is a function, it will be called with two parameters:
                                                     - log string